stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Accessing Databases

 Go includes support for SQL in the standard library.
-This package provides the basic components that are needed for database access, so you can use it in your own applications, but it is most valuable for the authors of libraries.
-In most cases, you should use a third-party database library, such as:
+This package provides the basic components that are needed for database access, and you can use it in your own applications, but it is most valuable for the authors of libraries.
+In most cases, you should use a third-party database library.

-- [sqlx](http://jmoiron.github.io/sqlx/) - Extends the standard library support for SQL with additional features
+- [sqlx](http://jmoiron.github.io/sqlx/) - A convenient data access API that follows the conventions of the Go standard library
 - [sqlboiler](https://github.com/volatiletech/sqlboiler) - A tool that generates full
   sets of Go data access code for existing databases
-- [GORM](http://gorm.io/) - The most popular Object Relational Mapper (ORM) for Go
+- [GORM](http://gorm.io/) - The most popular Object Relational Mapper for Go
-- [pop](https://github.com/gobuffalo/pop) - An Object Relational Mapper (ORM) inspired
+- [pop](https://github.com/gobuffalo/pop) - An Object Relational Mapper that is inspired by ActiveRecord
-  by ActiveRecord

 Whichever package you choose, you will also need a driver for the specific brand of